Course Outline

 • Implement continuous integration using Azure DevOps

-• Manage code quality including: technical debt SonarCloud, and other tooling solutions
+• Manage code quality including: technical debt, SonarCloud, and other tooling solutions

 • Implement a container strategy including how containers are different from virtual machines and how microservices use containers